zouyanjian/corda/docs/source/node-administration.rst

 ``bin`` and ``lib`` subdirectories which can be copied elsewhere, or you can simply add the bin directory to your path.

-.. warning:: The tool has not been tested yet on Windows.
+.. warning:: The tool is experimental and has not been tested yet on Windows.
+Some commands may not work yet.

 To see a list of available commands, you can run ``corda-tool --help``.
 More detail on each command can be found in the `API docs for the RPC interface <api/net.corda.node.services.messaging/-corda-r-p-c-ops/index.html>`_.
 You